 Some people stand their kayaks vertically to use new walls or corner space.
 Do you think storing your kayak vertically is an effective way to keep kayak?
 Vertically can be held in a vertical orientation since their sterns are usually rigid, robust structures.
 Since the bow is generally narrower than the stern, standing the kayak on the stern is better than the bow.

 Kayak would be best if you vertically positioned the kayak on its stern.
 Supports and padding can raise the kayak off the floor by elevating the stern.

-A simple bungee cord or a strap that is not too tight can be used to tie the kayak's body to a structure on the wall.
+A simple bungee cord or a strap that is not too tight can tie the kayak's body to a structure o.
 The kayak cannot fall over this way.

 You can attach the straps and bungee cords to studs you install in the wall or to a framework you manufacture and fix.
 You can also secure the kayak to wall pipes that aren't heated.

 Although You can store kayaks in a vertical orientation, this storage method should only be considered a short-term solution.
 Wintering a kayak in this manner is fine, but keeping a kayak for an extended period, such as a year or two, can damage the kayak.